ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     RHEL 7 and CentOS 7 might return No fc_host device, which can be ignored.

-5. Update `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.slportal}}.
+5. Update `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.cloud}} console.
 Enter the value as lowercase.

    ```
    InitiatorName=<value-from-the-Portal>
    ```
    {: pre}

-6. Edit the CHAP settings in `/etc/iscsi/iscsid.conf` by using the user name and password from the {{site.data.keyword.slportal}}.
+6. Edit the CHAP settings in `/etc/iscsi/iscsid.conf` by using the user name and password from the {{site.data.keyword.cloud}} console.
 Use uppercase for CHAP names.
    ```
    node.session.auth.authmethod = CHAP
    node.session.auth.username = <Username-value-from-Portal>